-In this article, we’ll learn how to import NSE data to Google Sheets using Amigo Data, a Google Sheets extension.
+In this article, we’ll learn how to import NSE data to Google Sheets using Amigo Data, a data automation tool.
 We’ll be using a third-party data provider called EOD Historical Data.
 It has data from all major exchanges, including the National Stock Exchange of India (NSE) and the Bombay Stock Exchange (BSE), and covers most stocks, ETFs, indices, and mutual funds.

 We’ll import NSE data in Google Sheets following the steps below: